-4.2 Attraction Potential
+5.2.
+Attraction Potential

 As noted in Section 2, it is useful in some cases to define a potential from an edge image.
 These edge points may be extracted from the original image using an edge detection operator or given as a set of data points.
-This kind of potential is often used in the literature (see [15] for several possibilities of selecting such potential functions).
+This kind of potential is often used in the literature (see (Cohen 1995) for several possibilities of selecting such potential functions).
 Choosing this potential function is useful when the edge detection operation produces most of the edge points but has gaps in the contours, as shown in Figure 5.
 The distance based potential considers the distance from the detected edge points to be the penalty.
 In this case the gradient of the potential points towards the closest detected point.
-Also, the use of such a potential may avoid node concentration at some high gradient points.
-Indeed, since the gradient norm usually changes its values along a boundary contour, this operation assigns an equal attraction weight along the boundary.
-Several approaches of generating 'attraction potentials' from such data for various reconstruction methods were surveyed in [15] and a 'physical' interpretation was given as weak springs linking the curve to data points.